shkendi/Bootstrap-Portfolio/README.md

 - I read through Bootstrap mdn to further my knowledge and to structure my portfolio using the Bootstrap Framework.

+- My final product was a personal portfolio with an "About me, Skills, Projects and Contact Me" sections.
+The sections are linked properly and directs us to the right section when clicking on them.
+The contact Me page looks good and allow us to write on it.
+The projects page works well and each project is linked to the depoyed link if the project really exists, otherwise it's going to take us somewhere else.
+The GitHub link works and takes us to the right place.

 ![Alt text](<Screenshot 2023-12-12 at 18.15.11.png>)

 ## Future improvements